MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusiness.md

     - `[AvailabilityIsAffectedByPersonalCalendar <Boolean?>]`: True means that if the staff member is a Microsoft 365 user, the Bookings API would verify the staff member's availability in their personal calendar in Microsoft 365, before making a booking.
     - `[ColorIndex <Int32?>]`: Identifies a color to represent the staff member.
 The color corresponds to the color palette in the Staff details page in the Bookings app.
     - `[IsEmailNotificationEnabled <Boolean?>]`: True indicates that a staff member will be notified via email when a booking assigned to them is created or changed.
+    - `[MembershipStatus <String>]`: bookingStaffMembershipStatus
     - `[Role <String>]`: bookingStaffRole
     - `[TimeZone <String>]`: The time zone of the staff member.
 For a list of possible values, see dateTimeTimeZone.
     - `[UseBusinessHours <Boolean?>]`: True means the staff member's availability is as specified in the businessHours property of the business.
 False means the availability is determined by the staff member's workingHours property setting.
     - `[WorkingHours <IMicrosoftGraphBookingWorkHours1[]>]`: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
   - `[WebSiteUrl <String>]`: The URL of the business web site.
 The webSiteUrl property, together with address, phone, appear in the footer of a business scheduling page.

-BUSINESSHOURS <IMicrosoftGraphBookingWorkHours1\[]>: The hours of operation for the business.
+BUSINESSHOURS <IMicrosoftGraphBookingWorkHours1[]>: The hours of operation for the business.
   - `[Day <String>]`: dayOfWeek
   - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
     - `[End <String>]`: The time of the day when work stops.
 For example, 17:00:00.0000000.
     - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.

-CALENDARVIEW <IMicrosoftGraphBookingAppointment1\[]>: The set of appointments of this business in a specified date range.
+CALENDARVIEW <IMicrosoftGraphBookingAppointment1[]>: The set of appointments of this business in a specified date range.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[AnonymousJoinWebUrl <String>]`: The URL of the meeting to join anonymously.